tmalsburg/helm-bibtex/README.md

 A helm source for searching entries in BibTeX bibliographies.

 Development is in the early stages.
 So expect to encounter bugs.
-For parsing of BibTeX files the helm-bibtex uses functions from the Ebib package.
+For parsing of BibTeX files, functions from the Ebib package are used plus some code that was adapted from Ebib.

 Here is a screenshot showing a search for entries containing the word *reading*: